csantos-alvess/Physalia-Manual-Genome-Curation/Session2.1.md

 - Heterozygosity
 - Repeats
 - Did purging work?
--Describe in a few words how you would expect the HiC map to be?
+- Describe in a few words how you would expect the HiC map to be?
 Which would be the main challenges for curation?
 - Would you suggest any alternatives/approaches to cope with the difficulties faced during manual curation?